adncllng/vmock/src/pages/news/en/emerging-scholar-symposium.md

 date: 1945-04-07T02:31:00.000Z
 description: >-
-  Presenting where my unscripted listening has led me over the years in collaboration, research and practice in conference next week!
+  Presenting where my unscripted listening has led me over the years in collaboration, research, art practice and activism in conference next week!
 ---
 .